-Have you ever awakened to the reality that something you are doing is a recurring cycle of very unproductive thought or effort?
+Have you ever realized that something you are doing is a recurring cycle of very unproductive behavior, thought or effort?

 Perhaps it’s a job, a relationship, a habit, or worse, some addiction, behavior or belief that keeps you from being the person you want to be?

 The obvious analogy to captivity is a prison.
-A few years ago, the great movie Shawshank Redemption was released.
-If you haven’t seen it, I recommend it to you all.
+In 1994 the great movie Shawshank Redemption was released.
+If you haven’t seen it, I highly recommend it.
 The film is about a man named Anthony Dufresne (played by Tim Robbins) who is wrongly convicted of murder and sent to Shawshank prison to wait out 2 life sentences.

 “Hope,” one veteran inmate told him when he first arrived, “Hope is a dangerous thing.
 It has no use on the inside.”

-After the episode, Ellis “Red” Redding (played by Morgan Freeman) described this as being “institutionalized.”
+After that episode, Ellis “Red” Redding (played by Morgan Freeman) described this mindset as being “institutionalized.”
 Red explained, “I’m telling you, these walls are funny.
 First, you hate them, then you get used to them, enough time passes you get so you depend on them.”

 The Big So-What

 The Shawshank Principle shows us the familiarity of captivity versus an unfamiliar freedom.
-Once freedom was taken away from the convicted criminals, they reverted to a comfort inside the walls.
+Once freedom was taken away from the convicted criminals, they found comfort inside the walls.
 The comfort became so profound, they could not imagine having freedom again.

-Circumstances on our lives create for us familiar captivity.
+Circumstances in our lives create for us familiar captivity.
 The routines we begin to follow day after day become a type of captivity.
 Your leadership style may be just a little too routine.
-To decide to change some part of the routine may seem like an awkward, strange idea.
+To decide to change some part of the routine will seem like an awkward, strange idea.

-Though it might be a beautiful freedom of expression and accomplishment, you might be inclined to stay frozen where you are.
+Though a new choice might be beautiful freedom of expression and accomplishment, you might be inclined to stay frozen where you are.

 Make a pledge to try something new.
 Do the thing you’ve been avoiding.